Jim Barksdale’s Talk on Leadership and Management

 Unselfishness.
 Help people out.
 Be willing to pitch in when someone else needs it.

 Integrity.
 Honesty, endurance.
-On the later, control your pace and rhythm.
+On the latter, control your pace and rhythm.
 Proving you can work long term is more important than proving you can work 100 hours a week.
 Take good care of your physical health.

 Tact.
 Courtesy.
 Treating people the way you want to be treated.